The Eaglecrest Athletics & Activities Hall of Fame turns five this year and will welcome in four new members Nov. 15.

 Basil (BJ) Williams, football/basketball/track & field (Class of 2006)

 Williams won multiple letters in three different varsity sports in his time at Eaglecrest, as he earned four in football, three in track & field and two in basketball.
-His greatest accomplishments came on the football field, where he was a three-year starter for the Raptors and wrapped up his career with an big senior season in 2005 when the speedy pass-rushing defensive end led the Centennial League with nine sacks (with 18 of his 59 tackles going for losses) on his way to all-league and Sentinel All-Aurora first team honors.
+His greatest accomplishments came on the football field, where he was a three-year starter for the Raptors and wrapped up his career with a big senior season in 2005 when the speedy pass-rushing defensive end led the Centennial League with nine sacks (with 18 of his 59 tackles going for losses) on his way to all-league and Sentinel All-Aurora first team honors.
 Williams went on to play four seasons with San Diego State (three as a starter) and had a brief cup of coffee in the Canadian Football League with the Montreal Allouettes.

 Gage Wooten, basketball (Class of 2009)

 Wooten was a key part of the group that helped the Eaglecrest boys basketball program begin its run as a consistent power under former coach John Olander.
 The 6-foot-4 forward earned a spot in the Raptors’ starting lineup for four years and performed at an All-Centennial League first team level in three of those season.
-Wooten, a versatile scorer and dogged rebounder, helped Eaglecrest make it to the Class 5A semifinals in 2008 as well as back-to-back league championships.
-As a senior in 2009, he was voted the Centennial League Player of the Year, earned a spot on the All-State first team and was selected to play in The Show All-Star Game, then put on by the Denver Nuggets.
+Wooten, a versatile scorer and dogged rebounder, helped Eaglecrest make it to the Class 5A semifinals in 2008 as well as capture back-to-back league championships.
+As a senior in 2009, he was voted by coaches as the Centennial League Player of the Year, earned a spot on the All-State first team and was selected to play in The Show All-Star Game, then put on by the Denver Nuggets.
 Wooten went on to play in college at Minnesota State Mankato, where he earned All-Northern Sun Intercollegiate second team honors with the Division II Mavericks.

 EAGLECREST ATHLETICS & ACTIVITIES HALL OF FAME INDUCTEES